paulmossman/easy-aws-privacy-vpn/docs/Security.md

 You'll notice when creating the AWS access key for the IAM User that alternatives are recommended.
 Easy AWS Privacy VPN does use "AWS CloudShell" alternative for most of its setup.

-These credentials are configured on your local computer so that you don't need to login to the AWS Console each time you start/stop the AWS backend.
+These credentials are configured on your local computer so that you don't need to log in to the AWS Console each time you start/stop the AWS backend.
 As per the [security principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), they have very limited permissions:
 - Only on Client VPN endpoint(s) with the Tag Application=easy-aws-privacy-vpn:
   - Describe it
   - Describe, Create, and Delete its Target network (subnet) associations